brootaylor/brootaylor-v3/src/_content/projects/naspers-brunswick-group.md

 ---
 title: Naspers / Brunswick Group
 # Populates the `meta description` for a page as well as the project landing page project-specific summary
-summary: A microsite to support the release of Naspers PLC's annual financial information.
+summary: Constructed a CMS driven SPA microsite to support the release of Naspers PLC's 2022 annual financial information.
 # Populates the opening / `lead` text on a page
 lead:
-  - A microsite to support the release of Naspers PLC's annual financial information.
+  - Constructed a <abbr title="Content Management System.">CMS</abbr> driven <abbr title="Single Page Application.">SPA</abbr> microsite to support the release of Naspers PLC's 2022 annual financial information.

 # Social image details - (Is used by content sharing channels like Facebook, Twitter, WhatsApp, LinkedIn, RSS readers etc.)
 # ##########################################################################################################################